UofS-Pulse-Binfo/nd_genotypes/docs/data_storage/benchmarking.rst

 Datasets
 --------

 The queries were tested on two SNP datasets with different composition.

-Both datasets were generated using the Generate Tripal Data Drush module; specifically, the drush generate-genotypes command.
+Datasets #1 and #2 were generated using the Generate Tripal Data Drush module; specifically, the drush generate-genotypes command.
 While the data is computationally derived, it does attempt to simulate real data by choosing allele frequencies (10-60% AA; 0-20% AB) per SNP before generating calls.
 However, in contrast to real datasets, the test datasets do not include missing calls.

+Dataset #3 is a real world dataset from our research group.
+Details on this dataset can be found below as well as in `E Ogutcen, et al. (2018) Applications in Plant Sciences 6(7):e01165 <https://doi.org/10.1002/aps3.1165>`_.

 ============ ============= ======= ===============
 Name 	     SNPs          Samples Genotype Calls
 ============ ============= ======= ===============
 Dataset #1   45 million    45      2.03 billion
 Dataset #2   445 thousand  4500    2.03 billion
+Dataset #3   372,506       534     105,340,269
 ============ ============= ======= ===============

 NOTE: Dataset #1 took 12591m43.393s to load for a final database size of 1135 GB not including published pages.